rbonvall/una-mezcla-de-cosas/mez.cl/en/hello-world/index.md

 Also, no social media “share” or “like” buttons.
-You’ll have to make the effort of copying and pasting the URL like a caveman if you want to post this dud for your online entourage to mock.
+You’ll have to make the effort of copying and pasting the URL like a caveman if you want to post this dud site for your online entourage to mock.
 And for fake internet points
 I’ll keep turning to old trusty Mersenne Twister.